nalamap/nalamap/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in helping improve GeoWeaver, please check out our [Contributing Guide](CONTRIBUTING.md) for information on how to get started.
+If you're interested in helping improve NaLaMap, please check out our [Contributing Guide](CONTRIBUTING.md) for information on how to get started.

 Please also review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive environment for all contributors.